BasujitaBhattacharya/TerraformDeploy/README.md

 Allow all pipelines to use the connection.

 The Pipelines will require the following storage account configurations created in Azure to save the Terraform state:

-  Storage Account Resouerce Group: 'rg-terraform-state' Back end storage: 'stracctstate'
+  Storage Account Resouerce Group: 'rg-terraform-state'

+  Back end storage account name: 'stracctstate'

-  Back end Container : 'tfstate'
+  Blob storage Container name : 'tfstate'

   Back end Storage Key: 'devpipeline.terraform.tfstate'

+Initially the blob container will be empty, once the deploy pipelines run, terrraform state files will be created inside the blob container.

 # PublicDevOps
 Public repo for files related to Azure DevOps Videos